Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

-\end{definition} Note that the action of $T^k$ on $M$ is isotropy-maximal if and only if there exists a minimal orbit $T^k(x)$.
-The following lemma of \cite{I} shows that an isotropy-maximal action on $M$ means that there is no larger torus which acts on $M$ effectively.
+Note that $n-k$ is the largest possible dimension of any isotropy subgroup of a $T^k$ action on $M$ and $2k-n$ is correspondingly the smallest possible dimension of any orbit.
+The following lemma in \cite{I} shows that the existence of an isotropy-maximal torus action on $M$ implies that there is no larger torus acting on $M$ effectively.